 The Indian cuisine certainly gave its foreign counterpart a run for its money.
 McDonalds was so desperate to get to the Indian taste bud that it thought up of McAloo Tikki.

 Much like McDonalds and KFC who found that it was no walkover as far as India was concerned, foreign retailer chains would not be able to destroy the local shop, which specialises in personalised attention.
 The little boy in the shop will carry your grocery bag to your car.
 And the shop owner may well give the poor labourer a credit.

 So, let the foreign retail chains come in.
 For all you know, they may do more good than harm.
 Certainly, we would get better products at cheaper rates, and with the demise of the middleman, which the FDI hopes to achieve, the farmer may end up getting better returns.

-Gautaman Bhaskaran is a Chennai-India based author, columnist and film critic, and can be contacted at[email protected].
+Gautaman Bhaskaran is a Chennai-India based author, columnist and film critic, and can be contacted firstname.lastname@example.org.
 He is an FMT columnist.